Battle Angel Alita

 Battle Angel Alita, known in Japan as Gunnm (銃夢, Ganmu), (Note: The kanji 銃 will normally be read as "jū", but here it is read by the English meaning for the kanji, gun.) is a Japanese cyberpunk manga series created by Yukito Kishiro and originally published in Shueisha's Business Jump magazine from 1990 to 1995.
-The second of the comic's nine volumes were adapted in 1993 into a two-part anime original video animation titled Battle Angel for North American release by ADV Films and the UK and Australian release by Manga Entertainment.
+The first two of the manga's nine volumes were adapted in 1993 into a two-part anime original video animation titled Battle Angel for North American release by ADV Films and the UK and Australian release by Manga Entertainment.
 Manga Entertainment also handled English dubbing duties for Battle Angel Alita.
 A live-action film adaptation released by 20th Century Fox, titled Alita: Battle Angel, premiered on February 14, 2019.

 The series is set in the post-apocalyptic future and focuses on Alita ("Gally" in the Japanese version, and several other countries), a female cyborg who has lost all memories and is found in a junkyard by a cybernetics doctor who rebuilds and takes care of her.
 She discovers that there is one thing she remembers, the legendary cyborg martial art Panzer Kunst, which leads to her becoming a Hunter Warrior, or bounty hunter.
 The story traces Alita's attempts to rediscover her past and the characters whose lives she impacts on her journey.
-The manga series continued with Battle Angel Alita: Last Order and Battle Angel Alita: Mars Chronicle.
+The manga series continued with Last Order (2000–2014), Mars Chronicle (2014–2025), and Panzer Kunst Chronicle (since 2026).